fantauzzi/census-classification/README.md

 `git clone https://github.com/fantauzzi/census-classification.git`

-Ensure the dependencies are installed.
+Ensure all dependencies are installed.
 The repo comes with a `requirements.txt` for virtualenv and a `environment.yml` for conda, listing dependencies.

 ## Running